-It actually used to be common for freshly prepared coffee to be served for free at gas stations, swimming pools and shops across the country – unfortunately COVID has now put paid to that nice little tradition, but this hasn’t quenched the Icelanders’ thirst for coffee and it is still readily available just about everywhere.
+It used to be common for freshly prepared coffee to be served for free at gas stations, swimming pools and shops across the country – unfortunately COVID has now put an end to that nice little tradition, but this hasn’t quenched Icelanders’ thirst for coffee and it is still readily available just about everywhere.

 What about coffee to go?
 Well, most of the cafés in Reykjavík sell a wide variety of coffee (beans and ground) for you to take with you on your travels.
 After all, a fresh cup of coffee when you wake up in your camper van is a must! isn't it?
 The Reykjavík coffee scene is very vibrant, the aroma of freshly brewed coffee seems to follow you as you wander through the city.
 Here are some of our favorite places to grab a coffee whilst in Reykjavík.

 Kárastígur 1, Reykjavik 101